You can use the Location Tool and the Line Tool to measure Nearmap's 3D imagery. This articles explains how and covers:

 - If there are oblique photos for the location, you can click VIEW OBLIQUE PHOTOS, as explained in Panorama and Oblique Imagery.

-With the 3D location pin you see the elevation value relative to mean sea level.
+- Elevation value relative to mean sea level.

 Removing the location pin